 There’s a large section of the market dedicated to fresh meat and also a fish market where you can check out the auction and occasionally spot huge sailfish and tuna.
 This part of the market reeks of a combination of smells; you could either become indifferent to it (or enjoy it?), or hold your breath and walk past as fast as your feet can carry you.

-In the evenings by 5.30pm as shops start closing down for the day (they always close on time!) and the by-lanes have a deserted look, business picks up at a frenzied pace in the evening market where the crowds gather.
+By 5.30pm shops start closing down for the day (they always close on time!) and business picks up at a frenzied pace in the evening market where the crowds gather, before the town closes down for the day.